 My friend decided to give the site a try.
-Now, 10 months later, she loves being a Furnished Finder host.
+Now, 1 year later, she loves being a Furnished Finder host.
 She rents her Seattle basement apartment to guests interested in staying for one to three months.
-For her, the experience of hosting Furnished Finder guests has been so far very positive.
+For her, the experience of hosting Furnished Finder guests has been positive.

 Tips to Protect Yourself as a Renter on Furnished Finder

 - Check references.
-If a reviews for the property or property-manager are available online, search online for reviews by previous tenants.
+Look to see if reviews for the property or property manager are available online.
+Search online for reviews by previous tenants.

 - Document.
 Before ever unpacking your luggage, take a video of your home.
-Walk slowly through the home, being sure to film the home’s condition and closely noting any damages to walls, doors, floors, etc. Then, immediately upload the video to a third-party host like YouTube.
-In the event of a dispute over damage in the apartment, you’ll have a time-stamped video proving the apartment’s condition at the time you took possession.
+Walk slowly through the home.
+Film the home’s condition and closely note any damages to walls, doors, floors, etc. Then, immediately upload the video online.
+In the event of a dispute over damage in the apartment, you’ll have a time-stamped video proving the apartment’s condition from when you got possession.